 It was the world’s first sex museum, opening in 1985.
 It examines a variety of aspects of sensual love throughout the ages, with an extensive collection of paintings, pictures, photographs, recordings and more.
 When the museum first opened, the owners were unsure if anyone would be interested.

 But the first stream of visitors were really enthusiastic, and to this day it is one of the most popular museums in the city – if not the whole of Europe!
 Sex is a topic that fascinates pretty much everybody, and there is so much to say about it.
-It seems only natural that a museum dedicated to sex would be really popular.
+Whether you are visiting Amsterdam for the weekend or staying for a longer trip, it seems only natural that a museum dedicated to sex would be really popular.

 Where is the Venustempel Sex Museum?

 The museum is located in a 17th century building on Damrak (18).
 It is near Amsterdam Centraal Underground Station, and not far from the 420 Cafe.
 You’ll find other museums near to Amsterdam’s sex museum, such as BODY WORLDS and Madame Tussauds.

 It is located in a very central area of the city, one that you will more than likely visit during your trip to Amsterdam.